-If you want to import a network you will have to assign an Address Range.
+If you want to import the network and the vnet has vlan id it will show to you in first place.
+Next step is to assign an Address Range.
 You can know more about address ranges in the Managing Address Ranges section.